marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 Unpack e.g. `someapp.ipa` or [decrypted.ipa](#pull-a-decrypted-ipa) (preferred).

-Dump all the databases, and extract and convert all the property list files:
+Dump all the databases, and extract and convert all the property list files inside an IPA:

 ```fundamental
 property-lister -db Payload -o results_db